DmitriySh/system-design-course/01-fundamentals-system-design/README.md

  - `Reliability` = the ability to work without failures or errors for a long time
- - `MTBF` (mean time between failure) - average time without failure; it is a unit of measurement of reliability.\
+ - `MTBF` (mean time between failure) - average time without failure;\
+   it is a unit of reliability measurement for recoverable systems;\
+   the more time passes between failures, the more reliable the system is.

 Example: